-☐ A \$25.00 Registration fee will be charged to all students, no matter the number of credits the student is registered for The registration fee will be charged everysemester ☐ A \$41.00 per credit hour audit fee will be charged to less-than full-time students who wish to attend a class and not receive credit. □ A \$2.00 transcript fee will be charged for students requesting an official or unofficial transcript.
-There will not be a transcript fee for transcripts sent to the any Tribal Scholarship program, BIA-Job Placement and Training program, or the Turtle Mountain Vocational Rehabilitationprogram. □ A course fee will be charged depending on the number of credits the student is registered for All students will be charged the fees regardless of whether textbooks and/or instructional supplies are required.
-The chart below identifies what the rate assessed will be. □ Add an additional \$300.00 for fuel cost and drug testing fees for students in Commercial Vehicle Operations. ·
+- A \$25.00 Registration fee will be charged to all students, no matter the number of credits the student is registered for.
+The registration fee will be charged every semester. - A \$41.00 per credit hour audit fee will be charged to less-than full-time students who wish to attend a class and not receive credit. - Current students with online Jenzabar access may view and print UNOFFICIAL transcripts free of charge at any time via the Jenzabar portal.

+NOTE: If you are a former student, you will need to order an official transcript.

+• Official transcripts can be obtained through the National Student Clearinghouse for a fee of \$5.00 To access the website go to www.tm.edu, go to students, and transcript request If you need help or have questions about the Clearinghouse's transcript ordering service, contact 703.742.7791 or transcripts@studentclearinghouse.org.

-Add an additional \$300.00 for fuel cost and drug testing fees for students in Heavy Equipment Operations.
+- A course fee will be charged depending on the number of credits the student is registered for.
+All students will be charged the fees regardless of whether textbooks and/or instructional supplies are required.
+The chart below identifies what the rate assessed will be. - Add an additional \$300.00 for fuel cost and drug testing fees for students in Commercial Vehicle Operations. - Add an additional \$300.00 for fuel cost and drug testing fees for students in Heavy Equipment Operations.

-Course fee table based on credit hours enrolled per semester
+Course foo tahlo hacod on crodit hours enrolled nor semester Course 199 luble DUSEU 011 creuit nours enioneu per semester